 Too Dumb to Live: Lydia went to the lacrosse field alone at night when there had been a multitude of 'animal attacks' in town, to the point where there even was a police enforced curfew.
 Yet she goes to look for Jackson in a place where no one was likely to hear her scream for help.
 Little surprise that she gets attacked by the Alpha.

 "I have an unfair advantage.
 You see these cheekbones?
 Aerodynamically suited for speed in water."

 Like Lydia, Jackson has a great life: his family is filthy rich, he's dating the most popular girl in school, and he's the captain of the lacrosse team.
 Everything changes, however, when Scott begins to outclass him - both on and off the field - because of his newfound abilities.
 Jackson, refusing to take second place, tries to figure out what Scott's really up to.

-Always Someone Better: Jackson felt this way about Scott in season 1.
-He felt that Scott stole the spotlight from him and therefore, Jackson began to resent Scott and became Scott's main rival.
+Always Someone Better: Jackson feels that Scott stole the spotlight from him and therefore, Jackson begins to resent Scott and becomes Scott's main rival.

-Bastard Boyfriend: Jackson wasn't always the best boyfriend to Lydia and didn't always treat Lydia respectfully.
-In fact, there were times when Jackson was just downright abusive and jerkish towards Lydia.
+Bastard Boyfriend: Jackson isn't always the best boyfriend to Lydia and doesn't always treat Lydia respectfully.
+In fact, there are times when Jackson is just downright abusive and jerkish towards Lydia.